PIVX-Project/PIVX-SPMT/README.md

 * [Credits](#credits)

 ## <a name="installation"></a>Installation
+<b>NOTE:</b> make sure you have the latest firmware installed on your Nano S device.
 This application does not require installation.<br>
 If you are using a [binary version](https://github.com/PIVX-Project/PIVX-SPMT/releases), just unzip the folder anywhere you like and use the executable to start the application:
 - *Linux*: double-click `SecurePivxMasternodeTool` file inside the `app` directory